marcoala/yyw_test/README.rst

 - compatible with circleCI
 - possibility to assert a coverage level (test will non pass if coverage is under 100%)
-- possibility to assert the use of the standard PEP8 using the linter flake8 (code written underc convention is easier to read)
+- possibility to assert the use of the standard PEP8 using the linter flake8 (code written under conventions is easier to read)

+all the tests are inside the folder `/tests`.

 cookiecutter docs